-WINDHOEK, Namibia − The National Planning Commission (NPC) together with the United Nations Population Fund (UNFPA) Namibia Country Office and partners have completed the joint Annual Review for the fourth year of the implementation of the 6th UNFPA/Government of the Republic of Namibia Country Programme (CP 2019 - 2023).
+WINDHOEK, Namibia − The National Planning Commission (NPC) together with the United Nations Population Fund (UNFPA) Namibia Country Office and partners have completed the joint Annual Review for the fourth year of the UNFPA/Government Sixth Country Programme (2019-2023).

-The CP is the framework under which UNFPA supports the Namibian government.
-Organised under the leadership of NPC, the meeting took place from 6 to 7 February 2023, in Windhoek and was attended by over 50 participants from government ministries, implementing partners, civil society organisations, sister UN agencies, and UN Resident Coordinator's Office, including NPC's Deputy Chief National Development Advisor, Mr. Ned Sibeya.
-The partners assessed the implementation of joint work plans, key results achieved during 2022 and agreed on priorities for focus in 2023.
+The Country Programme is the framework under which UNFPA supports Namibia.
+Organised under the leadership of NPC, the meeting took place from 6 to 7 February 2023, in Windhoek and was attended by over 50 participants from government ministries, implementing partners, civil society organisations, sister UN agencies, and UN Resident Coordinator Office, including NPC's Deputy Chief National Development Advisor, Mr. Ned Sibeya.
+The partners assessed the implementation of joint work plans and the key results achieved during 2022 and agreed on priorities for focus in 2023.

 The duration of the 6th CP was challenging because of COVID-19, but we did our best to deliver on our commitments.